mladenbojovic75/fastapi-course/README.md

 - check if fastapi database and required tables are created (migrations job should complete without errors)

-- endpoints for fastapi applications should be available at: `http://nginx.localhost.com/fastapi`

-- you should be able to see Swagger/OpenAPI specification at:  `http://nginx.localhost.com/fastapi/docs`

 ## Migrations

 Migrations are automated with [migrations.sh](helm_chart/charts/fastapi/files/migrations.sh) script that is using Alembic commands presented in the course.